dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 [Dash0 OpenTelemetry distribution for Node.js](https://github.com/dash0hq/opentelemetry-js-distribution) to collect tracing data from all Node.js workloads.

-Additionally, the Dash0 injector will use the values of the `DASH0_NAMESPACE_NAME`, `DASH0_POD_NAME`, `DASH0_POD_UID`
+Additionally, the Dash0 injector automatically improves Kubernetes-related resource attributes as follows: The operator sets the environment variables `DASH0_NAMESPACE_NAME`, `DASH0_POD_NAME`, `DASH0_POD_UID` and `DASH0_CONTAINER_NAME` on workloads.
-and `DASH0_CONTAINER_NAME` environment variables, added to the instrumented containers by the operator, to populate the resource attributes `k8s.namespace.name`, `k8s.pod.name`, `k8s.pod.uid` and `k8s.container.name` via the `OTEL_RESOURCE_ATTRIBUTES` environment variable.
-These attributes are appended to the existing attributes specified by the original value of the `OTEL_RESOURCE_ATTRIBUTES` environment variable, if the latter is set in the environment of the injected process.
+The Dash0 injector binary picks these values up and uses them to populate the resource attributes `k8s.namespace.name`, `k8s.pod.name`, `k8s.pod.uid` and `k8s.container.name` via the `OTEL_RESOURCE_ATTRIBUTES` environment variable.
+If `OTEL_RESOURCE_ATTRIBUTES` is already set on the process, the key-value pairs for these attributes are appended to the existing value of `OTEL_RESOURCE_ATTRIBUTES`.
+If `OTEL_RESOURCE_ATTRIBUTES` was not set on the process, the Dash0 injector will add `OTEL_RESOURCE_ATTRIBUTES` as a new environment variable.

 If you are curious, the source code for the injector is open source and can be found [here](https://github.com/dash0hq/dash0-operator/blob/main/images/instrumentation/injector/src/dash0_injector.c).